WorldWideGreg/CRUD_App_TS_Version/README.md

 Super Option:
 a User full CRUD app with login to create a sort of task/todo list. and with an account dashboard.

 Actual version => The front-end is globally functionnal, the polish will come later.
-The app is connected to mongoDB.
+The app is a full CRUD App.
 Todo:
--Connect form to MongoDB (partially done, missing the updateUser and deleteUser) -Add tests (Jest/Vitest) for unit Testing.
--Add End to End test (Cypress/Playwright).
+-Some back-end polishing for catching exeptions getting more controls on things.

--Polish front-end (CrossBROWSER tests -- Problem detected on mozilla (Due to dark theme?))
+-Polish front-end (CrossBROWSER tests -- Problem detected on mozilla (Due to dark theme?)).

 -Deploy it and insert in portfolio.

 -Develop the Options and Super Options.